 We are hoping to relaunch the SIG with a UK SBA members SIG Facebook page where we can form a community of behaviour analysts with an interest in ACT.
 We aim to engage with our SIG members to organize to meet and decide on the direction of the SIG as a group using the Prosocial framework.

 Members of the SIG need to be members of the UK-SBA to take part in our activities and webinars, attend meetings, access training resources, earn CEUs when applicable, and benefit from other learning and reflective experiences.
 They can contribute to peer conversations by sharing resources, learning experiences and reflecting on their own practice.

 - Contact Us

-For more information about the Acceptance and Commitment Therapy SIG you can email Gina Skourti and
+For more information or to join the Acceptance and Commitment Therapy SIG you can email Gina Skourti and

 Natalie Savage via [email protected]

 join our Facebook page and learn more about ACT: UK SBA ACT Special Interest Group Facebook Page